wormtable/wormtable/docs/source/api.rst

     # Index i is now closed and cannot be accessed

-Indexes sort the *keys* in the columns of interest, and map these keys to the rows of the table that they are found.
+Indexes sort the *keys* in the columns of interest, and map these keys to the rows of the table where they are found.
 To get the minimum and maximum keys from the index, we use the :meth:`Index.min_key` and :meth:`Index.max_key` methods::

     >>> i = t.open_index("writer")